 Jackson approached Dye with an idea: “Coach, I was a 7-foot high jumper in high school.
 Why don’t we go over the top?”

-Auburn fans tore down the goalposts at Legion Field in Birmingham, Alabama, Pat Dye was carried off the field, and the legend of the future Heisman Trophy winning running back exploded into a national phenomenon in what simply became known as “Bo Over the Top.”
+Auburn fans tore down the goalposts of Legion Field’s end zone in Birmingham, Alabama, Pat Dye was carried off the field, and the legend of the future Heisman Trophy winning running back exploded into a national phenomenon in what simply became known as “Bo Over the Top.”

-It was also legendary head coach Bear Bryant’s last Iron Bowl leading the Crimson Tide.
+It was also legendary head coach Bear Bryant’s last Iron Bowl game leading the Crimson Tide.

 This game turned the tide for the Auburn Tigers, who went on to an 11-1 record, an SEC Championship, a Sugar Bowl victory and the No. 3 ranking in the final AP poll the following season.
 Oh, they also got one of the most memorable performances in Iron Bowl history, once again, from none other than Bo Jackson during that 1983 season.